nextgis/docs_ngmobile/source/editing.rst

    Adding a polygon to Multipolygon layer.

-   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add polygon; 7 - Delete polygon; 8 - Add hole; 9 - Delete hole; 10 - Delete vertex; 11 - Contextual menu with the rest of commands (Move vertex to the center of Map screen, Move vertex to the current location, Append geometry by walk)
+   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add polygon; 7 - Delete polygon; 8 - Add hole; 9 - Delete hole; 10 - Delete vertex; 11 - Contextual menu with the rest of commands (Move vertex to the center of Map screen, Move vertex to the current location, Append geometry by walk, Append geometry by touch)

 5. After a geometry of new polygon is added you may set its attributes by tapping on the "floppy" button (item 5 in :numref:`ngmobile_creation_landfill_pic` and :numref:`ngmobile_creation_multipolygon_pic`).
 Pressing floppy icon will save a new line and open Attributes editing form (see :numref:`ngmobile_input_form_attributes_pic`).